 Being at the frontline of an engineering plant and dealing with all equipment maintenance requires a responsible and organised approach

-As a maintenance engineer you'll be responsible for the continuous running of equipment and machinery.
+As a maintenance engineer, you'll be responsible for the continuous running of equipment and machinery in industrial settings.
 Using computerised systems, you'll oversee routine maintenance and organise repairs.
 You'll also be involved with control and monitoring devices and occasionally in the manufacture of items that will help in maintenance.

 Your role is vital to the efficiency, development and progress of manufacturing and processing industries.
 Working with other professionals, you'll improve production facilities, reduce the incidence of costly breakdowns and develop strategies to improve overall reliability and safety of plant, personnel and production processes.

 - carry out routine maintenance work and respond to equipment faults

 - diagnose breakdown problems

 - fit new parts and make sure equipment is working correctly

 - liaise with client departments, customers and other engineering and production colleagues

 - arrange specialist procurement of fixtures, fittings or components